Exercising A Reactive Dog

-This post comes from a discussion I had in a dog forum recently about reactive dogs.
+This post comes from a discussion I had in a dog forum recently about exercising reactive dogs or dogs with the potential to be aggressive.

 Here is the problem.